 Do you find yourself thinking back to days gone by spent in the saddle of your trusty motorcycle?
-Back then, there was nothing more satisfying winding down country lanes and darting through traffic.
+Back then, there was nothing more satisfying than winding down country lanes and darting through traffic.
 But those days are gone.
-Maybe you sold the bike to pay off some student loans or had a few kids, or maybe you got into an accident that changed your appreciation for riding.
+Maybe you sold your bike to pay off some student loans or had a few kids, or maybe you got into an accident that changed your appreciation for riding.

 Whatever it was that separated you from your bike, it clearly wasn’t enough to keep you from wanting more.
 But if you’ve taken time off from riding, getting started again can be challenging sometimes.
 Fortunately, it’s pretty simple to do if you’re aware of a few things.
 Join Ruhnke’s Xtreme Cycles as we outline how to get back in the saddle.